Chiral superconductivity from parent Chern band and its non-Abelian generalization: Acknowledgements

-{\it Acknowledgements--} We thank Srinivas Raghu, Jing-Yuan Chen, and Zhaoyu Han for discussions on related topics.
-Y.-Q. W. acknowledges the support from the JQI postdoctoral fellowship at the University of Maryland.
+We acknowledge Srinivas Raghu, Jing-Yuan Chen, and Zhaoyu Han for discussions on related topics.
+We also thank Joel E. Moore, Zhengguang Lu, Oskar Vafek, Chunxiao Liu, Zhihuan Dong, Taige Wang, Yang-Zhi Chou and Jihang Zhu for helpful discussions.
+Y.-Q. W. is supported by JQI postdoctoral fellowship at the University of Maryland.
 Z.-Q. G. is funded through the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 (Theory of Materials program KC2301).

 \onecolumngrid